mongodb/docs-ecosystem/source/includes/mongodb-compatibility-table-swift.rst

      - ✓

-Because the Swift driver is not under active development, it has not been tested with MongoDB Server version 7.0 or later.
+Because the Swift driver is not under active development, it has not been tested with MongoDB Server versions 7.0 or later.

 The Swift driver is not compatible with MongoDB server versions older than 3.6.